-Figure 4-2-18: SMTP Configuration page Screenshot
+Figure 4-2-18: SMTP Configuration Page Screenshot

 Object Description SMTP Mode Controls whether SMTP is enabled on this switch.
 SMTP Server Type the SMTP server name or the IP address of the SMTP server.
 SMTP Port Set port number of SMTP service.
-SMTP Authentication Controls whether SMTP Authentication is enabled If authentication is required when an e-mail is sent.
-Authentication User Type the user name for the SMTP server if Authentication is Enable.
-Name Authentication Type the password for the SMTP server if Authentication is Enable.
-Password • E-mail From Type the sender's E-mail address.
-This address is used for replying e-mails.
-E-mail Subject Type the subject/title of the e-mail. • E-mail 1 To Type the receiver's e-mail address. • E-mail 2 To test : Send a test mail to mail server to check this account is available or not.
+SMTP Authentication Controls whether SMTP authentication is enabled if authentication is required when an e-mail is sent.
+Authentication User Type the user name for the SMTP server if Authentication is Enabled.
+Name Authentication Type the password for the SMTP server if Authentication is Enabled.
+Password E-mail From Type the sender's e-mail address.
+This address is used for reply e-mails. • E-mail Subject Type the subject/title of the e-mail. • E-mail 1 To Type the receiver's e-mail address. • E-mail 2 To

-Save Click
+Send a test mail to mail server to check whether this account is available or not.

-Click to save changes.
+Save: Click to save changes.